maxcountryman/flask-seasurf/docs/index.rst

 - `CSRF_COOKIE_SECURE` for setting the cookie secure flag
 - `CSRF_COOKIE_PATH` for setting the cookie path
 - `CSRF_COOKIE_DOMAIN` for setting the cookie domain
+- `CSRF_COOKIE_SAMESITE` for setting the cookie samesite
 - `CSRF_DISABLE` to disable CSRF prevention

 Except for the last option, all values are passed verbatim to the `Response.set_cookie
 <http://flask.pocoo.org/docs/0.12/api/#flask.Response.set_cookie>`_ method.

 Corresponding code will need to be added to the templates where `POST`, `PUT`, and `DELETE` HTTP methods are anticipated.
 In the case of `POST` requests a hidden field should be added, something like this: